Livestock Fact Sheets:

 - Report analyzes economic impact of NOP’s proposed regulations for living conditions for organic poultry

-The National Organic Program (NOP) just released a 23-page report prepared by a third party that analyzes the economic impact of potential changes to the living conditions requirements for organic poultry, as recommended by NOSB.
+The National Organic Program’s 23-page report analyzes the economic impact of potential changes to the living conditions requirements for organic poultry, as recommended by NOSB.

 From The Organic Broadcaster: